alexandermm/AcousticLev/README.md

-## Details on how the equations in the paper are derived
+## Details on how the equations in the paper and in the code are derived
 The U_aa function can be derived from the Gorkov potential (eq.
 3), by noting that (mag(p))^2 = p.p, and by applying the product rule on eq.
 12. This yields for the derivative with respect to variable c:

 (a.b)_c = (a.b_c) + (a_c.b)